goschtl/zope/z3c.layer/trunk/src/z3c/layer/trusted/README.txt

 over a PAU (pluggable IAuthentication utility) without to run into a Unautorized exception.

-For more information see also the README.txt in z3c.layer.minimal.
+For more information see also the README.txt in z3c.layer.minimal. (`Minimal Layer`_)

 Testing